pantheon-systems/documentation/source/docs/articles/sites/code/using-the-pantheon-workflow.md

 ### 3. Deploy code to Live

 After testing your changes, you can take them live.
 Deploying code from Test to Live will immediately update your live website; however, static assets such as images and css may still be outdated.
-To update them, click **Clear Caches** on your Live environment.
+To update them, check the **Clear Caches** option when deploying changes to your Live environment.
 For more details, see [Debugging Cache](/docs/articles/sites/varnish/debugging-cache/).

 ![Site dashboard, live environment, workflow section](/source/docs/assets/images/desk_images/376217.png)